mozilla-services/socorro/socorro/signature/siglists/README.rst

 commit message following this pattern: *Fixes bug XYZ - Desciption of the change*.
 Once you are ready, click *Propose file change*.

-That will create a branch in your fork of the socorro project, and take you to the commit you just created.
+That will create a branch in your fork of the Socorro project, and take you to the commit you just created.
 You can verify that the changes you made are correct, and then click *Create pull request*, and then *Create pull request* again.
 Once the pull request is opened, `Circle CI